rednafi/rednafi.com/content/misc/on_rebasing.md

 Add pip caching to the CI      # <- message for the combined commits

-# This is the 1st commit message:

-# ... the rest of the content remains the same
+# ... you can remove rest of the content
 ```

 If you close this file, you'll see a message on your console indicating that the rebase has